alexgian/guile-scmutils/README.md

 ## Usage

-To use the package, it must be on guile's load path.
-One simple way to do this is to run
+To use the package, you need to clone this repository and place it on guile's load path.
+One simple way to do the latter is to run
 ```Scheme
 (add-to-load-path "/path/to/guile-scmutils")
 ```